Huriphoonado/Software-Engineering-Foundations/Presentation-2/README.md

 import yourapplication.views
 ```

-The file views.py is responsible is responsible for all of the view functions:
+The file views.py is responsible for all of the view functions:

 ```
 from yourapplication import app